AlecSilver/liposarcoma_survival_modeling_BF550_final_project/README.md

 In this project I am recreating figures in a paper of my choosing, whith an emphesis on python and ML methods.
 I have chosen

-**Integrating machine learning and  molecular dynamics simulation to  decipher the molecular network of  dioxin-associated liposarcoma**
+ Z. Chenhe et al., **“Integrating machine learning and molecular dynamics simulation to decipher the molecular network of dioxin-associated liposarcoma,”** Sci Rep, vol. 15, no. 1, p.
+40072, Nov.
+2025, doi: 10.1038/s41598-025-25116-y.

-by Zhang Chenhe et al.